-If you are experiencing any or a combination of those, it’s worth getting your hormone level imbalance checked using our comprehensive six-panel Blood Spot hormone test.
+If you are experiencing any or a combination of those, it’s worth checking your hormone level imbalance using our comprehensive six-panel Blood Spot hormone test.

 This test will enable you to see if there is any hormonal imbalance in your body and if it is needed to talk to your doctor.

 When patients have hormone-related symptoms, it is usually not a clear-cut case of one hormone level being abnormal or even one hormone system.
-Because hormones play a role as chemical messengers to wake up the genome in specific target tissues throughout the body, it makes sense that all hormone systems work in concert with each other to maintain a balance.
+Because hormones play a role as chemical messengers to wake up the genome in specific target tissues throughout the body, it makes sense that all hormone systems work together to maintain a balance.
 This could be like the instruments in an orchestra playing together in harmony.
-When one instrument is off-key or playing too loudly or softly (analogous to too much or too little hormone), the overall harmony is affected.
+The overall harmony is affected when one instrument is off-key or playing too loudly or softly (analogous to too much or too little hormone).
 Similarly, the adrenal, thyroid, and sex hormones work in harmony, and when one or more of the hormones in any system becomes unbalanced, this affects the harmony or balance of the whole system.
 Symptoms common to hormonal imbalances in the endocrine systems are seen as the body struggles to maintain balance but fails.
 Without an overall picture of which hormone systems are affected, it is often difficult to know the best clinical course of action for correcting the imbalance.

 Estradiol and progesterone levels and their ratio index estrogen/progesterone balance.
 An excess of estradiol, relative to progesterone, can explain many symptoms in reproductive-age women, including endometrial hyperplasia, pre-menstrual syndrome, fibrocystic breasts, and uterine fibroids.
 In older women using estrogen supplements alone, a progesterone deficiency can also result in estrogen dominance symptoms, including weight gain in the hips and thighs, fibrocystic and tender breasts, uterine fibroids, irritability, water retention, and thyroid problems.
 These symptoms are also seen in some women approaching menopause, whose estrogen levels swing wildly from high to low without the balancing effects of progesterone.
 If estrogen dominance is not corrected, it can lead to cancers of the uterus and breasts and insulin resistance.
 With the onset of menopause, when ovarian estrogen and progesterone production declines, a new subset of symptoms can result from low estradiol levels, including hot flashes, night sweats, vaginal dryness, sleep disturbances, foggy thinking, more rapid skin ageing, and bone loss.
 Therefore, maintaining appropriate estradiol levels, adequately balanced with progesterone, at any age is essential for optimal health.